V4Fire/Client/src/core/dom/resize-watcher/README.md

 ##### [once = `false`]

-If true, then after the first handler firing, the observation of the element will be canceled.
+If true, then after the first handler invoking, the observation of the element will be canceled.
 Note that the handler firing caused by the `watchInit` option is ignored.

 ```js